Hellboy II: The Golden Army: Cancelled sequel and spin-offs

-On April 5, 2013, in an interview with Comic Book Resources, Hellboy creator Mike Mignola commented that the possibility of a third Hellboy film seemed unlikely, stating "The biggest problem I see as far as PR for the next billion years is explaining endlessly ... that there's no Hellboy 3 movie".
+On April 5, 2013, in an interview with Comic Book Resources, Hellboy creator Mike Mignola remarked that a third Hellboy film was unlikely to emerge, joking that he found himself "explaining endlessly ... that there's no Hellboy 3 movie".
+Mignola also vetoed the idea of telling the story of Hellboy 3 in comic book form, out of a desire to keep the comic and film versions of Hellboy separate.